 - The easiest problem to rectify, assuming Congress has a conscience, is that so far no money has been appropriated for the limited compensation that was approved.

 "We think that in a supplemental (measure) we can get a small appropriation for . . .
-'91, maybe $5 million," Owens said for this column.
+'91, maybe $5 million," Owens told this column.
 He said this initial funding might reach as high as $10 million.
 For the total payments, estimates have ranged up to $100 million.

 "My hope would be in '92 that we can get a very significant appropriation," Owens said.